pactus-project/pactus.org/docs/guide/run-ansible.md

 [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
 Ansible Vault encrypts variables so you can protect sensitive content such as secret keys.

-Before creating Ansible Vault, we need to know validator private key.
-Using `zarb inspect` command we can have see the private key:
+Before creating Ansible Vault, you need to know the private key for the validator.
+Using `zarb inspect` command you can see the private key:

 :::: tabs type:border-card